Patrick Staropoli: Early racing career

-2013–2024
+2013–2016: Early NASCAR career

 In 2013, Staropoli was invited to compete in the PEAK Stock Car Dream Challenge, a reality television show organized by NASCAR racing team Michael Waltrip Racing and its owner Michael Waltrip.
-Out of 10 finalists, Staropoli won the competition, earning a part-time ride in the NASCAR K&N Pro Series for Bill McAnally Racing.
-He made his debut for the team in the fifth-tier NASCAR K&N Pro Series West at Spokane, finishing in fifth.
+Out of ten finalists, Staropoli won the competition, earning a part-time ride in the NASCAR K&N Pro Series for Bill McAnally Racing.
+He made his debut for the team in the NASCAR K&N Pro Series West at Spokane, finishing in fifth.
 The following year, Staropoli signed on for a five-race deal for Bill McAnally to race in both the East and West divisions.
 In March of that year, he earned his first victory in the West Series, winning at Irwindale.
 Staropoli earned one more top five in the 2014 West Series season, and earned three top-tens in the East Series, with a best finish of sixth at Bristol.

 Starting in 2015, Staropoli faced a conflict between his medical school work at the University of Miami and his auto racing career.
-After a sponsorship deal failed to materialize in the winter of 2015, he took a brief hiatus from NASCAR to focus on medical school after making his debut in the fourth-tier ARCA Racing Series at Daytona in February for Empire Racing.
+After a sponsorship deal failed to materialize in the winter of 2015, he took a brief hiatus from NASCAR to focus on medical school after making his debut in the ARCA Racing Series at Daytona in February for Empire Racing.
 He returned to racing that year in September for Bill McAnally, retiring in both of his races at Richmond and Dover.
-In 2016, Staropoli made his NASCAR debut in the third-tier NASCAR Truck Series at Homestead–Miami, finishing in 31st in a partnership entry between Young's Motorsports and SS-Green Light Racing.
+In 2016, Staropoli made his NASCAR debut in the NASCAR Craftsman Truck Series at Homestead–Miami, finishing in 31st in a partnership entry between Young's Motorsports and SS-Green Light Racing.

 From 2017 to 2024, Staropoli stepped out of NASCAR to focus on his medical career, occasionally racing in late model and modified divisions in his free time.

-2025
+2025–2026: Return to NASCAR

-As of May 2025, Staropoli races part-time in multiple series, including the fourth-tier ARCA Racing Series, the third-tier NASCAR Truck Series, and the second-tier NASCAR Xfinity Series for various racing teams.
+Staropoli raced part-time in multiple series in 2025 and made several debuts in NASCAR-sanctioned series, including the ARCA Racing Series, the NASCAR Truck Series, and the NASCAR Xfinity Series for various racing teams.
 He made his season debut in the ARCA Racing Series at Phoenix on March 7 for Venturini Motorsports, where he finished in eighth after recovering from a spin.
 Three weeks later, Staropoli made his first start in the Truck Series in over nine seasons at Martinsville, finishing in 20th in a Cook Racing Technologies entry.
 The day after his Martinsville start in the Truck Series, he made his debut in the Xfinity Series at Martinsville in an entry for Sam Hunt Racing, finishing in 16th.